LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Prompts

 \subsection{Exam Scheduling}

-Only the first three prompts vary significantly, so Figure \ref{fig:utility_prompt} shows these parts of the prompt for the exam scheduling problem.
+Only the first three parts of the prompt vary significantly, so Figure \ref{fig:utility_prompt} shows these parts of the prompt for the exam scheduling problem.
 The first line, ``You are an expert university registrar..." provides the persona context.
-The next section details the metrics.
-Following the metric definitions in a bulleted list format, the user priorities are highlighted.
-In this case, the priority is to ``minimize student stress and administrative burden by optimizing a specific set of metrics...".
+The next section states the user priorities (``minimize student stress and administrative burden by optimizing a specific set of attributes...").
+The attribute definitions are then listed in bulleted form below the priorities.